 Additional Risk Factors During Birth

 According to the American Academy of Pediatrics, most people are exposed to HSV-1 between the ages of 1 and 5.
 There are some case studies in which infants were exposed to HSV-1 from a kiss from a relative or friend.
 If anyone has a cold sore, you would not want them to expose your baby to it.
 Babies are particularly susceptible to severe effects from HSV-1 before six months of age.
-While their immune systems are still maturing, it is always good practice for anyone who will be holding your baby to wash their hands first.
+While their immune systems are still maturing, it is always good practice for anyone holding your baby to wash their hands first.

 Talk to Your Doctor or Midwife